 Flying into Santorini or Mykonos

-The Mykonos International Airport (JMK) is a short 10-minute drive from Mykonos Town.
-By comparison, the Santorini (Thira) International Airport (JTR) is a 25-minute drive from Oia or just 10 minutes from Fira.
+The Mykonos Airport is a 10-minute drive from Mykonos Town, while Santorini Airport is a 25-minute drive from Oia or 10 minutes from Fira.
+After visiting the first island on your itinerary, you can fly again to reach the second island of choice.

-After visiting the first island on your itinerary, you can consider flying again to reach your second island of choice!
 Just remember that there are no direct flights between Mykonos and Santorini.
-So, you’ll have to fly back into Athens to connect.
+So, you’ll have to fly back into Athens to connect, which is actually often still faster than taking the ferry (famous for delays).

 Need more tips?
 Check out these Greece travel guides!